Uniti Group (NASDAQ:UNIT) Releases FY 2021 Earnings Guidance

 Uniti Group (NASDAQ:UNIT) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $1.610-$1.650 for the period.
 The company issued revenue guidance of $1.08 billion-$1.09 billion, compared to the consensus revenue estimate of $1.09 billion.

-Uniti Group (NASDAQ:UNIT) last posted its quarterly earnings data on Thursday, August 5th.
-The real estate investment trust reported $0.20 EPS for the quarter, missing the Zacks’ consensus estimate of $0.39 by ($0.19).
-Research analysts predict that Uniti Group will post 1.56 EPS for the current year.
+Uniti Group (NASDAQ:UNIT) last issued its earnings results on Thursday, August 5th.
+The real estate investment trust reported $0.20 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.39 by ($0.19).
+Uniti Group had a negative return on equity of 0.20% and a net margin of 0.39%.
+Sell-side analysts predict that Uniti Group will post 1.56 earnings per share for the current year.

-Several equities research analysts recently issued reports on the stock.
-Zacks Investment Research upgraded shares of Uniti Group from a strong sell rating to a hold rating in a research note on Wednesday, May 5th.
-Morgan Stanley raised their target price on shares of Uniti Group from $6.00 to $9.50 and gave the company an underweight rating in a research note on Monday, May 3rd.
-One investment analyst has rated the stock with a sell rating, three have given a hold rating and one has issued a strong buy rating to the company.
-The company presently has an average rating of Hold and an average price target of $12.13.
+A number of analysts have recently weighed in on UNIT shares.
+Zacks Investment Research upgraded shares of Uniti Group from a strong sell rating to a hold rating in a report on Wednesday, May 5th.
+Morgan Stanley raised their price target on shares of Uniti Group from $6.00 to $9.50 and gave the company an underweight rating in a report on Monday, May 3rd.
+One analyst has rated the stock with a sell rating, three have issued a hold rating and one has given a strong buy rating to the company’s stock.
+Uniti Group currently has an average rating of Hold and a consensus price target of $12.13.

 About Uniti Group